 - Elliott Way remains closed, and is not expected to reopen before May 2021.

 - Tooma Road – KNP5 (Khancoban to Cabramurra Road) is also closed and is expected to reopen in December 2020.

 We know that many people visit the Snowy Valleys to enjoy Kosciuszko National Park.
 The National Park was badly damaged in the Black Summer bushfires, and some areas remain closed.
 Please visit www.nationalparks.nsw.gov.au/visit-a-park/parks/kosciuszko-national-park/local-alerts for the latest updates, including information on COVID-19 restrictions in National Parks.
-Please note that there may be changes to the way that some areas operate due to COVID-19 restrictions.
+Please note that there are changes to the way that some areas operate due to COVID-19 restrictions.

-As mentioned above, many NSW National Park campgrounds, accommodation and visitor centres will start to reopen from 1 June but important changes are in place to keep visitors safe.
+Many NSW National Park campgrounds, accommodation and visitor centres have reopened but important changes are in place to keep visitors safe.
 All camping in NSW National Parks requires a booking.
 Check park alerts and visit COVID-19 updates for more information before visiting any National Park.

 Yarrangobilly Caves is open for self-guided walks and access to the thermal pool.
 The Yarrangobilly Caves Visitor Centre, and all caves (including self-guided cave tours) remain closed to the public.

 We remind visitors to be conscious of their safety in alpine areas.
 NSW National Parks has some great tips for Alpine Safety on their website including filling in a Trip Intention Form, and carrying a Personal Locator Beacon (available from Visitors Centres in Tumut and Jindabyne).